Lethbridge Collegiate Institute: Early years

 In the early 1900s, two schools near downtown Lethbridge were named with reference to their location.
 Built in 1891, fifteen years prior to the incorporation of the City of Lethbridge, the first was Central School.
 The small school was the only one that served secondary students in the Lethbridge area.
 In 1909, Central School closed and secondary education classes moved into a vacated building on 5 Avenue.
 The school became too crowded in the mid-1920s, and a struggle began between the school board and the city to have a new school constructed.

 In February 1928, construction work began on Lethbridge Collegiate Institute at the corner of 4 Avenue and 15 Street South.
 The institution would become the city's first combined junior high and high school.
 The site had previously been used for aviation activities in the city, until the opening of Kenyon Field (now Lethbridge County Airport) south of Six-Mile Coulee in the summer of 1939.
 Construction of the school at the site finished in October 1928, but a fire in the spring of 1929 ravaged the new building.
 Classes had to be moved to other local schools until later that year.

 When LCI became too small for the city's growing population in 1950, a new building was constructed on the same block just east of the old one.
 Due to southern Alberta's booming population, twenty-one schools were constructed in Lethbridge between 1946 and 1965.
 Grades 10–12 were moved to the new building while grades 7–9 remained at their present location.
 The new junior high was renamed Lethbridge Junior High School, but kept the name for less than a year.
 In the latter part of 1950, the junior high adopted its new name, Hamilton Junior High School (named after a former teacher, principal, and superintendent, William Alfred Hamilton).
 The school kept the name for over half a century until its relocation to the rapidly expanding area of West Lethbridge as G.S.
 Lakie Middle School in 2003.

 Next door, classes commenced on November 22, 1950 at the new LCI.
 With increases in student population, new sections of the building were added in 1955, 1957, 1970, and 1986.
-Today, a section of Hamilton's old building houses Allan Watson High School.
-While the high school is not operated by district 51, the building is also being renovated to house the headquarters of Lethbridge School District 51.
+A section of Hamilton's old building was used to house Allan Watson High School for a time That high school was not operated by District 51.
+At that time the building was being renovated to house the headquarters of Lethbridge School District 51.
+Allan Watson was later replaced by Victoria Park High School operated by the District.